SteinPrograms/trading-algorithm/README.md

 ## Credits

-In fact, if you find this repository useful in someway, feel free to reach at : <a href="mailto:h2menez@gmail.com">this mail address</a>
+If you find this repository useful in someway, feel free to reach at : <a href="mailto:h2menez@gmail.com">this mail address</a>

 ## Code rules